 Many people are unsure about seeking help.
 You don’t have to be in a crisis or to know exactly what the problem is or to be good at expressing yourself, to benefit from counselling or therapy.
 In reality, most of us work out what we need and what we feel by talking things over with someone else .

-Seeing a counsellor is a way of helping yourself and getting to know yourself better.
-As your counsellor, I would offer to help you to explore how you feel about your problems and would give you another perspective without seeking to judge or criticise you.
-For your part, some reflection between sessions would help you to get the most from counselling.
+Seeing a therapist is a way of helping yourself and getting to know yourself better.
+I would offer to help you to explore how you feel about your problems and would give you another perspective without seeking to judge or criticise you.
+For your part, some reflection between sessions would help you to get the most from therapy.